Owen-Liuyuxuan/Road-sign-Arrow-Recognition/README.md

 Test.csv:

-    The test set created by partner Wu Han Xi exchange from Harbin Institute of Technology using Matlab.
+    The test set created using Matlab.

     The test set consists of 155 60\*60 gray-scale images.
 Each line in the csv file consists of 3601 numbers.